mmoalem/Side-Step/README.md

 ### New in 1.1.1

+- **Tensorboard-Like Monitor** -- Revamped Monitor tab to include more relevant information and better data representation, paired with Tensorboard style and Side-Step's design language.
 - **Music Flamingo Provider** -- Use Music Flamingo as a metadata and/or lyrics provider.
 Supports local servers via configurable URL and remote Hugging Face endpoints with token authentication.
 - **Transcriber Server Provider** -- Dedicated lyrics provider backed by a configurable Transcriber Server URL.
 Nested response parsing, multipart transport, and automatic fallback handling.
-- **Batched Caption Jobs** -- The GUI, Wizard, and CLI now run caption generation as batched jobs.
+- **Batched Caption Jobs** -- The GUI now runs caption generation as batched jobs.
 Multiple audio files are queued and processed in sequence with per-file progress, automatic retries, and cancellation support.
 No more one-at-a-time blocking.
+(Technically there since 1.0 but updated the readme to reflect the changes)
 - **Overwrite-Lyrics-Only Mode** -- Update only the lyrics field in existing sidecars without touching the rest of the metadata.
 Useful when re-running lyrics with a different provider.
 - **Explicit Sequence Crop Controls** -- Choose between full sample, chunk by seconds, or max latent length.
 Backend, presets, UI, and VRAM estimation all support the new modes.
 - **Turbo Training Overhaul** -- Replaced the old discrete 8-step Turbo schedule with continuous logit-normal timestep sampling and re-enabled CFG dropout.
 Turbo LoRA training now follows a proper training-oriented distribution.